he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Inventor.md

 ## Legendary Overdrive<span class="item-type">Level 15</span>

-Your peerless inventing and [[Crafting]] ability has supercharged your Overdrives.
+Your peerless inventing and [[DATABASE/skill/Crafting|Crafting]] ability has supercharged your Overdrives.
 You become legendary in Crafting, and on a successful Overdrive, you increase the additional damage by a total of 3, replacing the increase from master overdrive.

 ## Revolutionary Innovation<span class="item-type">Level 15</span>